unison-code/unison/README.md

 ## License

-Unison is licensed under the BSD3 license see the [LICENSE.md](LICENSE.md) file for details.
+Unison is licensed under the BSD3 license, see the [LICENSE.md](LICENSE.md) file for details.

 ## Further Reading